FAQ

 Yup, I agree with your sentiment!
 It is explained more fully on the “About” page, but it comes down to a few (not very good) reasons:

 • When I was looking to purchase a phone number for the SMS functionality, the best available (at the time) phone number with ‘SOTA’ in the number was +1-601-SOTA-MAT (+1-601-768-2628).
+Phone numbers aren’t long enough to have the “E” on the end of SOTAMATE.

 • The purpose of SOTAmāt was to automate various ham radio activities.